 Visit Greencross Vets for a dental check-up

 Ok, so you might have to leave the comfort of your home for this one, but the first step to looking after your dog’s teeth is a visit to the vet.
 Working with your local Greencross Vets team to establish a care plan that’s tailored to your pet’s dental health is the best way to manage your dog’s teeth and mouth.
 In addition, ongoing visits to the vet are important to maintain your dog’s teeth throughout their life.
 You wouldn’t go years without visiting the dentist and neither should your pet!
-Book a dental check-up today so your dog can have a fresh breath and you can have a fresh start to their dental care.
+Book a FREE dental check-up at Greencross Vets so your dog can have a fresh breath and you can have a fresh start to their dental care.

 Feed a dental diet

 One of the simplest and best ways to clean your dog’s teeth is to switch them to a scientifically-proven dental care dry food for everyday meals.
 These foods have specially shaped and textured kibble that scrubs your dog’s teeth as they chew to help reduce plaque and tartar build-up.
 In addition, the clinically-proven recipe helps to freshen your pet’s breath each time they eat.
 Look for products that have the Veterinary Oral Health Council (VOHC) seal which shows that they have met vigorous scientific evidence in managing dental disease for dogs and cats.